🔥Compare 20+ Prop Firms in Seconds

 When comparing prop firms, focusing only on maximum account size is a common mistake.
 To identify the best prop firms, you must evaluate the underlying rules that determine whether an account is sustainable or structured to trigger unnecessary breaches.

-Prop trading companies typically offer three types of funding programs:
+Prop trading companies typically offer three types of funding programmes:

 - One‑Step Evaluations: A single evaluation phase with a profit target of roughly 10%.
 To offset the faster path to funding, firms often use a trailing drawdown instead of a static one, making risk management more challenging.